itsjustlife/dimmi/ARKHIVE/Who/Individuals/Activists_Humanitarians/Mahatma_Gandhi_Freedom_Activist.md

+WHAT: Indian Independence
+WHEN: 1930s–40s
+WHERE: India
-WHAT: Indian Independence; WHEN: 1930s–40s; WHERE: India; WHY: Nonviolent Resistance
+WHY: Nonviolent Resistance